meta-llama/llama-stack/docs/source/providers/vector_io/sqlite-vec.md

 The sqlite-vec provider supports both vector-based and keyword-based (full-text) search modes.

-When using the RAGTool interface, you can specify the desired search behavior via the search_mode parameter in `RAGQueryConfig`.
+When using the RAGTool interface, you can specify the desired search behavior via the `mode` parameter in `RAGQueryConfig`.
 For example:

 ```python